 Key elements for the protection of the system include granting authorized access based on relevant needs and preventing unauthorized access to the system in all other instances.
 Some of this language is seen in a general computer control objective in a SAS 70 and will continue to be seen in a SSAE16/SOC 1 report.
-Abuse of the system and theft of resources are not often an ICFR concern or a SSAE16/SAS 70 risk.
+System abuse and resource theft are not often internal controls over financial reporting (ICFR) concerns or a SSAE16/SAS 70 risks.

-It is important to determine whether the data hosted or processed at your vendor is secure and protected, and whether your service organization’s system will be available for critical business operations.
+It is important to determine whether the data hosted or processed at your vendor is secure and protected and whether your service organization’s system will be available for critical business operations.
 Does this mean you need a SOC 2?
-That’s a business decision, not a SOX compliance factor.
+That’s a business decision, not a compliance factor.
 If your service organization processes data for your organization, then the integrity of processing is of paramount importance.
 However, if the control objectives within the SOC 1 are worded properly and address the risk to financial statement assertions and disclosures, then a SOC 2 is typically not necessary.
 Based on the AICPA Trust Services Principles, processing integrity means that system processing is complete, accurate, timely and authorized.
 These same assertions should be found in the transaction-level control objectives in a SOC 1.

+There are some similarities between SOC 1 and SOC 2.
 First, both engagements focus on defined attributes of a “system” consisting of five components: Infrastructure, Software, People, Procedures and Data.
-However, if using the COSO Framework, a SOC 1 engagement is focused on five distinct components of an internal control process designed to achieve certain objectives, one of them being external financial reporting.
+However, if using the Framework, a SOC 1 engagement is focused on five distinct components of an process designed to achieve certain objectives: one of them being external .